 Trust & Probate Insurance policies are provided by Legal & Contingency Ltd.

-Legal & Contingency Limited is a specialist insurance intermediary, who arranges conveyancing and property title indemnity insurance.
+TPI policies are provided by Legal & Contingency Ltd. who is a specialist insurance intermediary, arranging conveyancing and property title indemnity insurance.
 We will not be changing the way in which we use your personal information, but this Privacy Notice ensures that we continue to comply with the privacy law and regulations that are effective from 25 May 2018.

 The privacy and security of your personal information is very important to us so we want to assure you that your information will be properly managed and protected whilst in our hands.
 Please read this notice carefully as it explains how we and/or carefully selected third parties we work with, collect and use your personal information.